rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 ### REX-M8.1 — Safe ruleset reload and rollback

-- [x] Restrict reload to validated v4 artifacts and retain the active engine on read, validation, configuration, history, or durable-backlog failure.
+- [x] Restrict reload to validated batch artifacts and retain the active engine on read, validation, configuration, history, or durable-backlog failure.
 - [x] Serialize swaps with event processing so one event cannot observe two programs.